ChiefORZ/popupS/README.md

 });
 ```

-For the basic styling and fade in and out to be working, you have to include the [popupS.css](css/popupS.css) in yout header.
+For the basic styling and fade in and out to be working, you have to include the [popupS.css](css/popupS.css) in your header.

 ```html
 <link rel="stylesheet" href="popupS.css">